 Mastercard's Director of Finance for North American markets wants to teach you how to leverage the fundamentals of corporate finance to advance your business interests — and your career.

-Understanding how to create and measure value is a central skill for anyone wanting their business projects or investments to thrive.
 Jennifer Clarke brings simplicity to complex financial metrics through real-world business cases, practice labs, and mock analyses.

 Enhance your career with the financial expertise to confidently plan and execute budgets for projects, departments, or for participating in decision making on a senior level.

-MasterCard Director of Finance Jennifer Clarke combines 15 years of experience in profit management at Fortune 500 companies to teach you how to engage on today's fluid financial playing field.
+Mastercard Director of Finance Jennifer Clarke combines 15 years of experience in profit management at Fortune 500 companies to teach you how to engage on today's fluid financial playing field.
 By the end of this course, you'll be competent to interpret financial statements and communicate figures to investors, managers, and other stakeholders.

 You'll come away from this course with a full toolset to advocate for your projects and budgets to key financial decision makers.
 Jennifer will help you build a functional knowledge of key topics in corporate finance needed to understand investing and financing decisions in your organization: